hebahG/sim_patrolling_wth_Ontology_Robot/README.md

 6- Start the script 'start_experiment_distributed.py' on all the robots.

 7- On each robot, select the map, the number of robots, the algorithm and other info in the launcher.
 Choose the proper network tcp_interface (e.g. wlan0) corresponding to the robot network.

+	Put ID equal to its name
+	False to monitor
+	Robot is real